 Finally, click to capture!

-Take note that with the GemLightbox Macro, you can shoot 360, 90, and 45-degree angle video.
-Choose whichever you think best suit your purpose.
+Take note that with the GemLightbox Macro, you can shoot 360, 90, and 45-degree angle videos.
+Choose whichever you think best suits your purpose.

 When you’re done, don’t forget to click ‘save,’ to save the photos and videos to the GemLightbox app gallery.
 From the gallery, you can share them with your followers on social media or send them via e-mail to your clients directly.